gbif/ipt/DwCAHowToGuide.md

 Publishing DwC-A using GBIF Spreadsheet Templates
 -------------------------------------------------

-***Assumption: The occurrence or simple taxonomic data to be published are not yet captured in digital format OR a simple solution for creating a metadata document to describe a dataset is desired.***
+***Assumption: The occurrence data, simple taxonomic data, or sampling-event data to be published are not yet captured in digital format OR a simple solution for creating a metadata document to describe a dataset is desired.***

 GBIF provides a set of pre-configured Microsoft Excel spreadsheet files that serve as templates for capturing metadata, occurrence data, simple species checklists, and sampling-event datasets.
-The spreadsheets are linked to an online processing system that validates the uploaded (or emailed) spreadsheet file and then transforms the data to a DwC-A and returns this to the user.
+To publish the data through the GBIF network, upload the templates to the IPT.
+If you require an account on an IPT, it is highly recommended that you request an account on a [trusted data hosting centre](https://github.com/gbif/ipt/wiki/dataHostingCentres) located in your country.
+Please contact the GBIF Helpdesk for assistance.

-Below is a set of instructions on how to create a DwC-Archive using one of the GBIF Darwin Core Spreadsheet Templates.
 Each template provides inline help and instructions in the worksheets.
-Filling in the metadata is outside the scope of these instructions; check the separate [GBIF Extended Metadata Profile: How-To Guide](http://links.gbif.org/%20gbif_metadata_profile_guide_en_v1)[25].
+Filling in the metadata is outside the scope of these instructions; check the separate [GBIF Extended Metadata Profile: How-To Guide](http://links.gbif.org/%20gbif_metadata_profile_guide_en_v1).

 Generate a DwC-Archive using the Spreadsheet Templates:

 1. Choose the appropriate template:
-    1.  ***Metadata Template***: suitable for composing a metadata document.
+    1.  ***Metadata Template (TODO)***: suitable for composing a metadata document.
     2.  ***Occurrence Template***: suitable for occurrence data (specimen, observation).
     3.  ***Checklist Template***: suitable for basic species checklists.
 Several options are provided that cater to different styles for representing classifications.
     4.  ***Sampling-event Template***: suitable for sampling-event data.